 I'm a big fan of reproductive rights.
 Women should have access to the contraception that suits them - and to free, safe and legal abortion services if they want them - but I have my limits.

-I would not use, or recommend, fertility awareness as contraception if I thought it would fail one in four women.
+Some people have called me irresponsible for using and promoting this method.
+I would not do this if I thought it would routinely fail one in four women.

 That said, at first glance, it seems completely fair.

 It comes from the same source as the effectiveness rates for other kinds of contraception - this review of the evidence by James Trussell.

 The main thing is the lumping together of all the different fertility awareness methods.

 Fertility awareness includes a very broad range of methods.

 It goes from finger-crossing, to calendar checking, to those who check their waking temperature and/or fluid.

 Most of those in the effectiveness review group were using the calendar method.
 Only one in five of them were also checking their waking temperature and/or fluid.

 So the 76% statistic only applies to the calendar method - using your cycle day to work out whether or not you are fertile.

 I don't want to dismiss the calendar method.
 The simplicity of CycleBeads is glorious, but you can generally get better results if you also take your waking temperature - and ideally check your fluid.